quantumlib/Qualtran/docs/reference/qualtran/surface_code/get_ccz2t_costs_from_grid_search.md

 : iterable containing the instances of SimpleDataBlock to search over.

 `cost_function`<a id="cost_function"></a>
-: function of PhysicalCost to be minimized.
+: function of PhysicalCostsSummary to be minimized.
 Defaults to spacetime volume.
   Set `cost_function = (lambda pc: pc.duration_hr)` to mimimize wall time.